What is personal injury protection?

-- Lost wages (if you/others are injured and can’t work)
+- Lost wages if you or your passengers are injured and can't work

-- Household services (including childcare, house cleaning, yard work, etc.)
+- Household services such as childcare, house cleaning, or yard work

 - Disability and rehab costs

 - Death benefit (paid to your family if you're in a fatal car accident)

-Under PIP, coverage for medical bills will protect you and anyone covered on your policy.
-In some states, the non-medical benefits, such as coverage for lost wages, household services, disability, etc.) will cover you, your passengers, and family members in your household, even if they’re not insured on your policy.
+Personal injury protection coverage takes care of medical bills for you and anyone covered on your policy.
+In some states, non-medical benefits, such as coverage for lost wages, household services, and disability, will protect you, your passengers, and family members in your household, even if they're not on your policy.